 Imagine your favorite movie.
 Now imagine the characters from that movie to be your career coaches.
 Sounds fun, right?
 Well, after watching The Internship recently, I couldn’t help but wonder how interesting some instances from the movie really are, and how they’re actually lessons for any company out there waiting to bring a change in their work environment through better understanding their employees.
 Moreover, if you’re a marketing firm, the movie is just waiting to be discovered by you.
+Find out more of such movies, they will definitely help.
 Here are a few marketing lessons, or lessons in general, that you can learn from the movie The Internship.

 1. It’s never too late to explore something new